scarlatti/roseingrave/README.md

 Each field under `"commentFields"` has the following meaning:

-- `"columns"`: The right-most column, where comments can be left on any of the headers or bars.
+- `"notes"`: The right-most column, where notes can be left on any of the headers or bars.
-- `"notes"`: A single row below the bars section, where source-specific notes may be left.
+- `"comments"`: A single row below the bars section, where source-specific comments may be left.
 - `"summary"`: In the master spreadsheet, a column for each source for a summary of all the volunteer inputs.